HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/maintaining-data-collectors.rst

 Maintaining Data Collectors
 ***************************

-Data Collectors must be up-to-date and communicating consistently with the Hyperview platform.
+Data Collectors must be up-to-date and communicate consistently with the Hyperview platform.
 This is crucial because sensors are assigned to Data Collectors.
 Using a stale or non-functioning Data Collector will result in incorrect sensor data and therefore an inaccurate representation of your assets in Hyperview.

 ===========================================
 Tracking stale and outdated Data Collectors